dimanikulin/fva/README.md

 into the IR multimedia systems like digiKam, Google Photo, Apple Photo, Synology Photo Station, etc. to make the multimedia more searchable

 ## Features
+- **Organizing the mutlimedia:** Organizing the multimedia data to be more searchable
+- **Configuration:** The system flow depends on configuration.
+- **Integration:** The system is integrated with online/offline Multimedia IR systems like digiKam, Google Photo and TBD
+- **TBD:**

 ## Roadmap
+Here is a link to a roadmap: https://github.com/dimanikulin/fva/projects/4.

+## Install
+You can download the [Installation packages](https://github.com/dimanikulin/fva/downloads) that are published for Linux (x86-64), Mac and Windows (all latest version).

 ## Support